co-cart/co-cart/readme.txt

 * Dev: Added hook `cocart_item_added_updated_in_cart` for when an item was added again but updated in cart.
 * Dev: Added a new class that handles logging errors.
 * Dev: Added filters to admin notices to extend the length of time they hide.
+* Dev: Added filter to override cookie check for authenticated users.
 * Tested: Compatible with WooCommerce v4.1.x

 > Note: Carts that have expired past 30 days are cleared via a cron-job twice daily.